 We introduced this example in the first part of the webinar and this is a Department of Education initiative related to a project needing funding for the undergraduate international studies and foreign language program.
-In this design approach we talked about possibly using the comparison group (the non-equivalent comparison group) if it was feasible.
+In this design approach, we talked about possibly using the comparison group (the non-equivalent comparison group) if it was feasible.
 We’re really also saying that we will probably gather data through a pre/post design approach.
-I should also note in this example we talked about a mix method design and you’ll often hear that as a term in terms of design approaches.
-It’s also very possible that one part of the evaluation you may use one design approach and another part of the evaluation we use a different design approach because of the accessibility to a comparison group.
-I should also say too that sometimes mixed methods is also used in terms of how the data actually gathered and what type of data you’re gathering, whether it be quantitative or qualitative.
+I should also note in this example we talked about a mixed method design and you’ll often hear that as a term in terms of design approaches.
+It’s also very possible that in one part of the evaluation you may use one design approach and in another part of the evaluation we use a different design approach because of the accessibility to a comparison group.
+I should also say too that sometimes mixed methods are also used in terms of how the data actually gathered and what type of data you’re gathering, whether it be quantitative or qualitative.
 So, keep in mind that you can kind of mix some of the design approaches as well even though I’m kind of presenting them in a very kind of clean, pristine approach.

 Another example is in regard to the Department of Education grant that we introduced last time in which the intention of the project was to remove some non-academic barriers to be able to increase graduation rates and course completion within the STEM arena.
-In this evaluation plan we could have acknowledged that experimental or quasi-experimental would be the ideal, but we also said that probably more feasibly, we would be able to have a non-equivalent group would be incorporated into the evaluation design.
+In this evaluation plan, we could have acknowledged that experimental or quasi-experimental would be ideal, but we also said that probably more feasibly, we would be able to have a non-equivalent group would be incorporated into the evaluation design.

-Then, in this last example which was a large-scale initiative we actually did say we would have a rigorous quasi experimental design to be able to put the findings in context.
+Then, in this last example which was a large-scale initiative we actually did say we would have a rigorous quasi-experimental design to be able to put the findings in context.
 I should note there was a lot more detail that has to be included in your rating for quasi-experimental or experimental design and so this is again a place where this can all get very complicated and you may need to seek out some external expertise to provide support on that.

-The take-home message here is really use a design approach that’s going to help with the findings to help you to interpret the findings and that’s appropriate for the context the resources and the level of rigor.
+The take-home message here is to really use a design approach that’s going to help with the findings to help you to interpret the findings and that’s appropriate for the context the resources and the level of rigor.

 Let’s go into the data gathering and analysis piece.
-Data gathering can occur through quantitative data, which is the data gathering that’s based on numbers that’s obtained through some sort of measurement, or through qualitative data which is based on descriptions and other characteristics.
-I thought one item that may be helpful is to map on common data gathering strategies or into the type of data that you’re interested in obtaining.
+Data gathering can occur through quantitative data, which is the data gathering that’s based on numbers obtained through some sort of measurement, or through qualitative data which is based on descriptions and other characteristics.
+I thought one item that may be helpful is to map on common data-gathering strategies or into the type of data that you’re interested in obtaining.
 Qualitative data can be obtained through Projects, local documents, interviews, and focus groups whereas quantitative data can be a team through national data like the Clearing House data, Bureau of Labor Statistics, organizational institutional data, or some type of specialized tool.
 Surveys and questionnaires come across both lines in terms of qualitative and quantitative data – quantitative if you have question items that you can analyze and create descriptive statistics on and then qualitative data because you may have open-ended items in which people are providing responses.

 When thinking about the data gathering process there are a couple of things to keep in mind – consider what you are gathering, how you’re gathering it, and when you’re gathering it, then describe how you’re going to analyze it.
-Let’s go through a couple examples for this.
+Let’s go through a couple of examples for this.

 Let’s give an example by first stepping back with the Department of Education improvement Grant – this is kind of reiterating what that theory of change was (removing the non-academic barriers to increase the performance graduation and stem rates).
 These were the evaluation questions that we articulated, and this is how this all got linked together.
-While you don’t have the objective, what’s clear about the data matrix is that the evaluation questions are linked back to the project objectives, what type of data that we said we’re going to collect is articulated, and the timing and how we’re going to analyze and interpret that information .
+While you don’t have the objective, what’s clear about the data matrix is that the evaluation questions are linked back to the project objectives, what type of data that we said we’re going to collect is articulated, and the timing and how we’re going to analyze and interpret that information.
 For that first one that’s about the implementation of the project and we were going to review documents, have discussions with the project team, and then do a content analysis.
 I should say again, in the narrative there were some additional details, but what’s great about the data and matrix is that you can present a lot of information in a really short period of time.